harunridjevic/MarxBrothers/README.md

 # 🎭 Marx Brothers Website

 The **Marx Brothers Website** is a fully responsive site showcasing the iconic comedy troupe.
 The website is optimized for different screen sizes, ensuring a seamless experience across all devices.
 The project focuses on improving user experience while maintaining a consistent design.
+This project was a freelance project.

 ---